 - representations of Circular Taxonomies of Educational Objectives.
 This is using a series of nested three circles to represent the design of learning, from the higher level active verbs to a 'menu' of active verbs to define the learning activity and an outer series of suggested evidence forms.

-- the DiAL-e Framework (Digital Artifacts for Learner Engagement), an research practice based project led by Kevin Burden from the University of Hull.
+- the DiAL-e Framework (Digital Artifacts for Learner Engagement), a research practice based project led by Kevin Burden from the University of Hull.
 This work was presented as a REF2014 Impact Case Study: The Use of Digital Video in Transforming Teaching and Learning from a Subject Based to an Interdisciplinary Approach.